Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

 const properties = Object.keys(value[0]);
 ```

-What the above does is getting the keys for the first array element.
+What the above does is get the keys for the first array element.

 ```js
 // ['firstname', 'lastname'];